Antonio Padovan: Second feature

+On June 26, 2025, the third film directed by Padovan was released in theaters.
+Come Fratelli (Like Brothers) sees the participation of some important Italian actors, among which stand out: Pierpaolo Spollon, Francesco Centorame e Ludovica Martino.
+The film is particularly striking for the places in which it is set, which are particularly dear to the director as they are his places of residence.
+Glimpses of Treviso and particular glimpses of the plaster cast museum of Possagno.

+The story tells of two friends, united by the joy of pregnancy, who die in a car accident.
+Their husbands, now widowers and single fathers, decide to overcome the pain together becoming a sort of "brothers" to help each other in raising their children.

 Aesthetics and directing style

 Antonio Padovan does not like what he calls a "self-absorbed directorial style, where the use of albeit visually striking images" clouds the story, citing as examples Terrence Malick's The Tree of Life, and films by Tim Burton and the Coen Brothers.
 In his opinion, Bridesmaids is a better film than Tree of Life and Toy Story 3 "a far better film and a worthier recipient of the Oscar for Best Picture" than The King's Speech.